Water Holding Capacities

-Therefore we advise that if the Bio content goes over 7%, you better change to the Bio-Tek filters.
+We advise that if the Bio content goes over 7%, you better change to the Bio-Tek filters.

 Make your engine smile!

-The moment the winter is arriving in Europe, and with it the problems with starting the engines.
+The moment the winter is arriving in Europe and with it the problems with starting the engines.
 Hydrosorb filters offer protection against bad quality fuel and work all year long to guarantee quality fuel, on demand, continuously.
 As the filter retains a little bit of water every time the tank of a vehicle is filled up we stand a chance of having it blocked (by freezing) in extremely cold conditions.
 Therefore we advise to change the filter just before the winter.
 Since the filter must be changed at least once a year anyway, it makes sense to change it before the winter.